marandmart/nodeSequelizeORM/README.md

 - Create a MySQL server through a dockerfile.
 - Understand the basics of ORM.
 - Use sequelize to make CRUD operations.
+- Understand how to structure these types of projects.

 # Setup